 To address these issues, we present two DXR implementations each of two multi-hit traversal algorithms: naive multi-hit traversal and node-culling multi-hit BVH traversal [3].
 Our first implementation of each algorithm leverages DXR any-hit shaders to satisfy multi-hit intersection queries along each ray.
-DXR any-hit shaders execute whenever a ray intersects a geometry instance within the current ray interval, $[t{\min}, t{\max}]$ , regardless of its position along the ray relative to other intersections.
-These shaders do not follow any defined order of execution for intersections along a ray.
-If an any-hit shader accepts a potential intersection, its hit distance becomes the new maximum value for the ray interval, $t{\max}$ .
+DXR any-hit shaders execute whenever a ray intersects a geometry instance within the current ray interval, $[t{min}, t{max}]$, regardless of its position along the ray relative to other intersections.
+These shaders do not follow any defined order of execution, its hit distance becomes the new maximum value for the ray interval, t{max} .